library("margot")

 Explanation for the table

-[1] "This transition matrix captures shifts in states across across the treatment intervals.
-Each cell in the matrix represents the count of individuals transitioning from one state to another.
-The rows correspond to the treatment at baseline (From), and the columns correspond to the state at the following wave (To). **Diagonal entries** (in **bold**) correspond to the number of individuals who remained in their initial state across both waves. **Off-diagonal entries** correspond to the transitions of individuals from their baseline state to a different state in the treatment wave.\nA higher number on the diagonal relative to the off-diagonal entries in the same row indicates greater stability in a state.
-Conversely, higher off-diagonal numbers suggest more frequent shifts from the baseline state to other states."
+These transition matrices capture shifts in states between consecutive waves.
+Each cell represents the count of individuals transitioning from one state to another.
+The rows correspond to the initial state (From), and the columns correspond to the subsequent state (To). **Diagonal entries** (in **bold**) correspond to individuals who remained in the same state. **Off-diagonal entries** correspond to individuals who transitioned to a different state.

 Lab Part 2: Simulation to Clarify Why The Distribution of Effect Modifiers Matter For Estimating Treatment Effects

-First, we load the stdReg library, which obtains marginal effect estimates by simulating counterfactuals under different levels of treatment (Sjölander 2016).
+library, which obtains marginal effect estimates by simulating counterfactuals under different levels of treatment (Sjölander 2016).
 If a treatment is continuous, the levels can be specified.

-We also load the parameters library, which creates nice tables (Lüdecke et al. 2020).
+library, which creates nice tables (Lüdecke et al. 2020).

 # to obtain marginal effects